Eagle Canyon Adventures is

 in excess of 45 mph.
 Lee Duquette did not want to ride the zip line

-because he thought it cost too much money and had only one line.
-Plus
+because he thought it cost too much money for a short time with only

-both of the two RV Gypsies have been on several other zip lines each
+one line.
+Plus both Lee and Karen have been on several other zip lines,

-with multiple lines and lasting as long as 2 hours.
-The one they did
+each with multiple lines and lasting as long as 2 hours.
+The one they

-in North Carolina had 4 zip lines, 2 over 2,000 feet long, and 2 over
+did in North Carolina had 4 zip lines, 2 over 2,000 feet long, and 2

-1500 feet long with speeds up to 50 mph.
-So they chose not to ride this
+over 1500 feet long with speeds up to 50 mph.
+So they chose not to ride

 Other ziplines can be reached by clicking here